Today's Articles

 Bessie Blount, France (1951)

-She was born in Hickory, Virginia.
-She was the daughter of William and Mary Blount.
+She was born in Hickory, Virginia, the daughter of William and Mary Blount.
 Little else is known of her family or childhood except that she had long wanted to work in medicine.
 Blount left home and traveled north to New Jersey to become a physical therapist.
 She studied at both Panzar College of Physical Education and Union Junior College.
 Then, she moved to Chicago, where she finished her training.

 After graduating, she began working with injured World War II amputees.
 The war had left many severely disabled, and her work was in great demand.
 While working with amputees, she began developing devices to assist her patients in regaining their independence.
 By 1951, Blount was living in Newark, N.J., teaching physical therapy at the Bronx Hospital in New York.

-Eating was a great challenge for many handicapped people she was working with.
+Eating was a great challenge for many of the handicapped people she worked with.
 She taught people to do the work that their feet and hands once did.
 She invented a device that delivered food through a tube, one bite at a time, to a mouthpiece that could be used whether the patient was sitting up or lying down.
 When the person wanted more food, they bit down on the tube, and it signaled a machine to send the next morsel.
 On April 24, 1951, she received her patent.

 This electric self-feeding device was eventually donated to France.
 In 1951, she patented a simpler device called a "portable receptacle support, " allowing people to feed themselves.
 It used a brace around the neck to support a bowl, cup, or dish.
 Blount also appeared on the Philadelphia television show “The Big Idea” in 1953, Becoming the first Black and the first woman to be given such recognition.